ezsystems/commerce-documentation/docs/guide/customers/customers.md

 The customer number is usually the main reference to the ERP system and it is stored as a read-only Field in the User Content item.

-The shop automatically gets the information from the ERP the first time the user information (customer profile data) is requested.
+The shop gets the information from the ERP automatically when user information (customer profile data) is requested for the first time.

 The information is stored in the session to reduce the number of calls to ERP.